swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 #### Distributed Methods and Generics

 It is possible to declare and use distributed methods that make use of generics.
-E.g. we could define an actor that picks an element out of an collection, yet does not really care about the element type:
+E.g. we could define an actor that picks an element out of a collection, yet does not really care about the element type:

 ```swift
 distributed actor Picker {